osmosis-labs/beaker/README.md

 ## Getting Started

+This section is intended to give you an introduction to `Beaker`, for more detailed reference, you can find them [here](./cli/docs/README.md).

 ### Installation

 Beaker is available via [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) which is a rust toolchain.
 Once cargo is ready on your machine, run: